swdesign25/Base2025-Strategy-Design-Pattern/README.md

-# Base2025-Strategy-Design-Pattern
+# 2. Strategy Design Pattern

-The template for student projects for GitHub Classroom 2025
+Base project for the task.
+See Moodle for details.